Environmental Volunteering Could Be the Key to Saving the Planet

 Preserve the planet for future generations by becoming a climate change hero.
 It doesn’t require any special skills or a huge bank account.
 You only need a passion for conservation and a willingness to be the change.

 Live on a boat and help protect the Great Barrier Reef, spend time on rural Ugandan farms and help improve sustainable and green farming techniques.
-Or, start your own volunteer program right here at home.
+You can also start your own volunteer program right here at home.
 Whatever you’re most passionate about, immerse yourself in it in the name of mitigating climate change.

 Help cut down on carbon emissions and minimize the effects of climate change by dedicating your time and knowledge to the development and installation of green energy.
 Look for unpaid internships and opportunities in your local community to install solar panels, work on wind turbines or simply shadow an expert in the field and learn from them.This will help others adopt renewable energy and give you real-world experience if you’re interested in working in green technologies in the future.